a-hurst/klibs/docs/markdown/Documentation - Recording Data.md

 # Recording Data

 Flashing shapes and collecting responses is all good and fun, but they're probably not much use to you as a researcher if you can't store the data from your trials somewhere.
 In KLibs, all data apart from EyeLink EDF files is stored in a lightweight SQLite database, which we use for collecting data because of the flexibility and organization it allows for when recording and exporting data.

 Databases usually aren't that nice to work with unless you already have experience with them, so KLibs provides you with simple Python and command-line interfaces for writing and exporting data that don't require any prior knowledge of SQL to use.

 ## The Database File

-Your project's SQLite database file can be found in your experiment's __ExpAssets__ folder with the name of your KLibs project and the extension .db.
-For example, the database for a KLibs project entitled __PosnerCueing__ would be found under `ExpAssets/PosnerCueing.db`.
-KLibs also automatically saves a backup copy of your experiment's database every time the experiment is run in the same folder with the extension .db.backup, in case the main database becomes corrupted or is edited accidentally.
+Your project's SQLite database file can be found in your experiment's `ExpAssets` folder with the name of your KLibs project and the extension `.db`.
+For example, the database for a KLibs project entitled `PosnerCueing` would be found under `ExpAssets/PosnerCueing.db`.
+KLibs also automatically saves a backup copy of your experiment's database every time the experiment is run in the same folder with the extension `.db.backup`, in case the main database becomes corrupted or is edited accidentally.

 To open and read your project's database, you can use the free cross-platform [DB Browser for SQLite](http://sqlitebrowser.org/) or any other program that can open SQLite Databases.
 Each database contains four tables by default: **events**, **logs**, **participants**, and **trials**, but you only need to concern yourself with the last two: